We represent clients in all aspects of family law. This includes divorce, custody, parenting time, support, and third-party rights matters.

 Frequently Asked Questions

 Every family law case is different.
 Depending on the complexity of the issues in any given case, it is important to understand the costs associated with any family law case.
 Clients are required to deposit a retainer into our firm’s client trust account which is billed against each month.
 Most family law retainers will fall between $3,500.00 to $10,000.00 depending on a number of factors including, but not limited to, complexity of issues, whether there is a need for temporary orders, whether there are time sensitive issues and/or the need to retain other professionals for your case.
-The standard hourly rate for our attorneys is $325.
+The standard hourly rate for our attorneys ranges from $250 to $325.

 It is not uncommon for many folks to want to save on the emotional and financial costs associated with going to court.
-Sometimes a married couple is able to reach a preliminary agreement on all issues related to their divorce before even hiring an attorney.
+Sometimes a married couple is able to reach a preliminary agreement on all issues related to their divorce even before hiring an attorney.
 While we cannot represent both parties in a divorce, we can assist one of the parties with the preparation of the necessary legal pleadings to accomplish an uncontested divorce.
 If you are interested in doing an uncontested divorce you should first set up a time to consult with one of our attorneys to discuss whether this is a viable option and how we can best assist you.

 If you have been served with legal documents from your spouse or former partner, it is important to take immediate action.
 The law requires a party to respond within a certain matter of time depending on the type of case.
-After you have read the paperwork, contact our office to set up an initial consultation to discuss your situation.
+After you have read the paperwork, contact our office to set up an initial case evaluation to discuss your situation.

 REACH OUT TO US